Skip to content

 Name Type Description Default

-g Graph
+graph Graph

-The RDF graph containing facts to store.
+The RDF graph to store.

 required